alessandrovalori90/blockbench/README.md

 * modified genesis blocks for ethereum
 * modified Json-RPC calls in the client
 * using fixed account for ethereum for testing
-* Note: use at least 2 cores and 4Gb of ram or the -wt of the client needs to be greatly increased.
+* Note: use at least 2 cores and 4Gb of ram or the -wt of the client needs to be greatly increased
+* addpeers mechanism changed